Structure

 Introduction to HTML Tables

-HTML tables are used to organize and display data in a tabular format.
-The basic structure of an HTML table includes the <table> tag, which defines the table itself, the <tr> tag for table rows, and the <td> tag for table data cells.
-These elements work together to create a grid-like layout for data presentation.
+HTML tables are used to display data in a tabular format.
+The basic structure of an HTML table includes several tags: <table> for the table itself, <tr> for table rows, and <td> for table data cells.
+These elements work together to organize data into rows and columns.

 Basic Table Structure

-Adding Table Headers
+Adding a Table Header

 Styling Tables with CSS